Will Boris Johnson give a Covid announcement today?

 The precise characteristics of the new strain of the virus are still not clear at this early stage in its development, although it is feared it may soon usurp the Delta variant as the dominant strain of Covid-19 given its high transmissibility.

-In his most recent televised address on the pandemic, Mr Johnson warned of a “tidal wave” of infections breaking on these shores unless the public adhere to the new measures and get their vaccine booster jab as a matter of urgency.
+Mr Johnson recently warned the public that a “tidal wave” of infections could break on these shores unless people adhere to the new measures, exercise extreme caution and get their vaccine booster jab as a matter of urgency.

 The rollout of third shots is being greatly expanded to address the Omicron threat, with the aim of offering one to all over-18s by the end of December, bringing forward that deadline by a month and placing further pressure on medical professionals across the country in the process.